-Note: P3 and P4 defects will be logged and Honeywell may choose to schedule their remediation either by change request, via the Change Management Process described in Section 11.4 of this Statement of Work, or during a subsequent release.
+Note: P3 and P4 defects will be logged and Customer may choose to schedule their remediation either by change request, via the Change Management Process described in Section 11.4 of this Statement of Work, or during a subsequent release.
 P3 and P4 defects will not be corrected by default under this Statement of Work.

 Note: Product bugs and design change requests (DCR) are not in scope.
 Product related issues must be addressed separately through Premier support.